 Pink Allusion: This is a compact plant.
 The leaves are pale green with pink veins and dark green edging.

-Julia Allusion Nephthytis: The leaves of this plant are pale green with a flush of coppery pink coloration.
+Julia Allusion Nephthytis Plant: The leaves of this plant are pale green with a flush of coppery pink coloration.

 Exotic Allusion Nephthytis: The leaves of this plant are very pale green with tinges of creamy white.

-White Butterfly: The leaves of this very popular plant are greenish-white with dark green edging.
+White Butterfly Plant: The leaves of this very popular plant are greenish-white with dark green edging.

 Holly Nephthytis: This dramatic plant has white leaves with green veins and green edging.

-Painted Arrow: The creamy green leaves of this plant sport spatters of light green.
+Painted Arrow Head Plant: The creamy green leaves of this plant sport spatters of light green.

 There are many types of indoor house plants that have similar requirements and look great when planted alongside these pretty plants.
 Here are three good examples: